 Student arrested after reported gun battle outside Southern University dorm

-BATON ROUGE - A woman was arrested overnight for her alleged role in a shoot-out reported in the parking lot of a Southern University dorm.
+BATON ROUGE - A college student was arrested overnight for her alleged role in a shoot-out reported in the parking lot of a Southern University dorm.

 The gunfire Tuesday afternoon stemmed from an argument outside U. S. Jones Hall, a residential building on the college's campus.